benpages/netlify_starter_site/src/blog/obsessed-with-social-media.md

 You’re more likely to stick with a habit when you do it right before or after something you already do casually, like brushing your teeth or taking the bus.
 So find one or two things you do daily, like making coffee or getting into bed, and get into the habit of stashing your phone away right before or after them.

-_"I will put my phone on airplane mode every evening right before I brush my teeth.
-I will turn off airplane mode after my brush my teeth the next morning."_
+<blockquote>"I will put my phone on airplane mode every evening right before I brush my teeth.
+I will turn off airplane mode after my brush my teeth the next morning."</blockquote>

 <h2 id="limit-social-media-use-to-desktop">3.
 Limit social media use to Desktop</h2>